alinz07/regex-gist/Develop/gist-template.md

 ```

 The '\d' is a character class that would match a digit.
 Unicode defines digits as more than just the 10 number keys, 0-9.
 This means that our second bracket notation would match characters that represent digits outside of the 10 number keys.
 For example, 'V.' is the unicode for 70 in indic (mirod Stackoverflow.com 5.21.09 https://stackoverflow.com/questions/890686/should-i-use-d-or-0-9-to-match-digits-in-a-perl-regex).
-We'll cover character classes to come, but just know that the second, middle bracket expression, that is also grouped in parentheses, is looking for one or more characters that could be a 'digit', letter a through z, or a period or hyphen.
+We'll cover character classes to come, but just know that the second, middle bracket expression, also grouped in parentheses, is looking for one or more characters that could be a 'digit', letter a through z, or a period or hyphen.
 The middle expression is searching for this pattern in between an '@' symbol and period '\.'.

 Our third bracket expression introduces a new quantifier {2,6}